Wollering/Reliability-CTF-Challenges/platform-docs/challenge-management-assessment-engine.md

 # Challenge Management and Assessment Engine Capabilities

-This document provides detailed information about the Challenge Management and Assessment Engine capabilities of the Dynamic Challenge System for AWS Reliability CTF.
+This document provides detailed information about the Challenge Management and Assessment Engine capabilities of the Dynamic Challenge System.

 ## Table of Contents